-- To size the flue refer to Table 1.1 p.
-16 and design manual. - If several appliances are connected to a single flue, it is obligatory to install a check valve on the exhaust of each. - The flue must be designed, sized, tested and constructed by a skilled firm, with materials and components complying with the regulations in force in the country of installation.

-Always provide a socket for flue gas analysis, in an accessible position.
+- ► It is not allowed to connect several appliances to a single flue, but each appliance must have its own separate flue. - ► To size the flue refer to Table 3.4 p.
+22 and design manual. - ► The flue must be designed, sized, tested and constructed by a skilled firm, with materials and components complying with the regulations in force in the country of installation. - ► Always provide a socket for flue gas analysis, in an accessible position.